 Thanks to the natural texture of the wood, no two Shelterwood memo books are the same but all share their origin in the same few hand-picked cherry trees from Northern Illinois and Southern Wisconsin.
 The wood covers are sustainably produced, with just a few 60" logs converted into 5000 feet of “Sheer Veneer,” with very little waste (the waste is recycled into wood pellets to heat the factory!).
 The process can be seen in the film below.

-The covers are left uncoated with text printed in a triple-hit of “Ghostflower White” which remains slightly opaque, the wood texture showing through like a faded whitewashed fence.
+The covers are left uncoated with text printed in a double-hit of “Ghostflower White” which remains slightly opaque, the wood texture showing through like a faded whitewashed fence.
 Inside covers are mossy green text on kraft paper.
 The guts of the books are Finch Fine “Soft White” 70# text stock, the same beefy stock you loved in our America the Beautiful Edition.
 They’re ruled in “Maidenhair Green,” and bound together with three sturdy gold staples.

 We’ve lost track of how many times we crossed the IL/WI border, at all hours, through one of the worst winters on record to bring you this edition and its accompanying film.
 We’ve also lost track of all the bratwurst, cheese, and craft beer we’ve smuggled back into Illinois.
 No one’s happier to see spring arrive (the season and the notebooks!) than we are.
 We’re happy to say it was all worth it, and we think you’ll be as excited by these notebooks as we are.